cybergoatpsyops/Awesome-Security-Licenses/README.md

 # Awesome Security Licenses

 A curated list of awesome security tool's licenses.
-Inpired by awesome list on GitHub and OpenSOC.io
+Inspired by the awesome lists on GitHub and the [OpenSOC.io](https://opensoc.io) family.

 ## Security Tools and their Respective Licenses